GENI-NSF/geni-tools/README-omni.txt

  - Remove obsolete setup-*.py files.
 Follow INSTALL.txt to install
    GCF an Omni.
- - Added a utility function that checks for valid URNs by type, including checking AM API v3 rules restricting characters in URNs.
+ - Added a utility function that checks for valid URNs by type, including checking AM API v3 rules restricting characters in URNs. (ticket #113)
  - Updated to latest SFA (from around July 20th, 2012)
+ - Clean up createsliver output (ticket #139)
+ - Listresources notes if supplied slice credential is expired (ticket #162)

 New in v1.6.2:
  * Added omni-configure.py script to autogenerate the omni_config (#127)